SerwisantOnline/serwisant-api-php-sdk/README.md

 ```

 It's important, because of typed queries and mutations.
 If schema will change, arguments passed to queries and mutations
 will change as well.
-It can be new required arguments or even order of arguments can change.
-In that case SDK will e
+Introduced method's arguments might be obligatory, or order of arguments can change.
+In that case
-released with incremented major version.
+SDK will be released with incremented major version.
 If you'll decide to upgrade, it can break your application.

 Braking changes are described in [CHANGELOG](/CHANGELOG.md)